SapirOhava/tikshuv-task/README.md

 - REST API for managing shopping list items
 - Integration with MongoDB Atlas for data persistence
-- CRUD operations for list items
+- create, read and update operations for category and products for shopping list

 ## Technologies